laeuftt-sg/cloud-finops/README.md

 # finops

-This page contains resources for understanding your cloud cost data.
+This page contains resources to help public organisation understand their cloud cost data.

 If you're working in an organisation that's been using cloud environments for a while (particularly across multiple cloud service providers), you've probably lost track of how much you're spending, and whether that spend is efficient.